 Budesonide prolonged release (Cortiment®)

-Not routinely commissioned for use in NEW Devon CCG and South Devon and Torbay CCG, following consideration by the clinical policy committee.
+Not routinely commissioned for use in NHS Devon CCG, following consideration by the clinical policy committee.
 Click here for more information.
 The policy indicates that in exceptional circumstances the Trust-Managed Individual Patient Treatments process can be used.